opensourceBIM/IfcValidator/README.md

 For now, this plugin only implements checks that can be done with only the IFC file, so it will not read external files for cross-checking data.

+## TODO
+- Implement for IFC4 as well

 ## Checks

 A list of checks that have been identified by asking people from the building industry and reading Dutch "norm" documents that seem computer checkable.